julelang/manual/src/types/aliasing.md

 ```
 As seen in the example above, there is an alias definition of `int32` for the `i32` data type.
 The keyword `type` comes first to define an alias.
 Then comes the name you want to give and which type it will represent.
 This alias will now represent `i32` when used.

-In addition, it seems that this alias is used in variable definition.
-This is because the compiler recognizes the default types builtin.
-If your type alias represents a builtin definition, your type alias will not be detected as a type.
+In addition, it seems that this alias is used in a variable definition.
+This is because the compiler recognizes the default types built-in.
+If your type alias represents a built-in definition, your type alias will not be detected as a type.
 For this reason, it is a more useful approach to specify specifically.

 Conspicuously, the equal sign is used in the syntax.
 This is actually an intuitive design choice that indicates that this type alias is directly equivalent to the type it represents.

 ## Strict Type Aliases
 <div class="warning-badge">experimental</div>

 Strict type aliases are different from soft type aliases.
 Technically, they are considered a new and independent genre, even though they use the genre they refer to as a basis.
 That is, they are not directly equal to the type on which they are based.
-So they have a strict difference in type safety compared to soft type aliases, there is not even implicit casting between underlying types, explicit casting is required.
+So they have a strict difference in type safety compared to soft type aliases; there is not even implicit casting between underlying types, explicit casting is required.

 Defining a strict type alias is just like defining a soft type alias.
-However, colon should be used instead of equal sign.
+However, the colon should be used instead of the equal sign.

 For example:
 ```jule